Wharley01/Path/README.md

      //do something here
   });
 ```
-The code above does two things, the first is to listen for `GET` request to `/your/custom/route`(i.e: http://yourproj.dev/your/custom/route) while the second is to execute a particular `function`.
+The code above does two things; the first is to listen for `GET` request to `/your/custom/route`(i.e., http://yourproj.dev/your/custom/route) while the second is to execute a particular `function`.

 Path can also match dynamic url as seen below